sudeeprp/default-coding/situation-refactor.md

 Today, code written for a feature makes up less than 5% of the experience delivered to a user.
-We build on top of language-runtimes, containers, operating systems, clouds... all of which contribute to the user's experience.
+We build on top of runtime libraries, containers, operating systems, clouds... all of which contribute to the user's experience.

 None of them have built their software for our particular use.